 Digital Advent + Christmas Crèche Calendar

-In 2014, the McGrath Institute for Church Life began partnering with the Marian Library of Dayton, Ohio, bringing to Notre Dame’s campus an exhibit of crèches, or Nativity scenes, from around the world, and gathering members of the community to pray in procession and prepare our hearts for the coming of Christ.
+In 2014, the McGrath Institute for Church Life began partnering with the Marian Library at the University of Dayton, bringing to Notre Dame’s campus an exhibit of crèches, or Nativity scenes, from around the world.

 ”Images of Jesus’ nativity remind us that God has made our world his home.”

-Here's a glimpse of what you'll recieve with each email.
+Here's a glimpse of what you'll receive with each email.

 The monochromatic figures in this crèche speak to a simplicity of spirit, while the details of body language and facial expressions speak to a joyfulness of heart.
 Many of the figures have smiles on their faces: Mary, the shepherd on the left, the wise man on the right.
 There is a lilting dynamism in this crèche.
 All of the standing figures are bent on a graceful diagonal: from the tilt of their heads to the sweep of their garments, all are inclined toward the newborn King.
 In turn, from his manger bed, the Christ-Child reaches as far as his infant arms will go, eager to embrace not only those who surround him with love and adoration, but the entire world.
 May we incline our hearts toward him this season and always, and allow him to embrace us with the fullness of his love.

 Image courtesy of The Marian Library (Dayton, Ohio); used with permission.
 Description text by Carolyn Pirtle; ©McGrath Institute for Church Life, 2021.